-A tax preparation job can be a great way to earn extra money during income tax season and can sometimes lead to other more permanent opportunities in accounting and finance.
+A tax preparation job can be a great way to earn extra money during income tax season and can sometimes lead to other, more permanent opportunities in accounting and finance.

 Some positions in tax preparation require tax experience or specific certifications.
 Others, like jobs in data entry and administration, do not require tax experience.

-Read below for information on the types of tax season jobs available, the qualifications you might need, and how to find these jobs.
+Get details on the types of tax season jobs available, the qualifications you might need, and how to find these jobs.

-Types of Tax Season Jobs
+Types of Tax Jobs

 The types of jobs available vary in their duties.
 Tax preparer jobs require you to help clients prepare their tax returns and answer any questions they have.
 Other jobs that involve helping clients with taxes and general financial planning include audit associates, personal financial services associates, tax examiners, and tax advisors.